ryankidd44/ryankidd44.github.io/_posts/2021-10-6-nuclear-war.md

 law, which requires warring parties to distinguish military and civilian targets and avoid harming the latter (Wells, 2017).
-In 2011, the International Red Cross and Red Crescent Movement’s Council of Delegates stated, ’it is difficult to envisage how any use of nuclear weapons could be compatible with the requirements of international humanitarian law, in particular the rules of distinction, precaution and proportionality’ (Borrie et al., 2016).
+In 2011, the International Red Cross and Red Crescent Movement’s Council of Delegates stated, ‘it is difficult to envisage how any use of nuclear weapons could be compatible with the requirements of international humanitarian law, in particular the rules of distinction, precaution and proportionality’ (Borrie et al., 2016).